 A battery-operated clip-on tuner will help keep your instrument tuned properly.
 Tuners come in a variety of shapes and sizes but most are designed to be clipped on to the instrument's headstock and can be angled for the best viewing position.
 Shown here: Snark SN-5X tuner.

 Snark SN5X Clip-On Tuner

 If the guitar does not come with a case, you may want to consider a case or a gig bag to protect your instrument and make it easier to transport your instrument.
 Case sizes will depend on the size of your instrument.
 Many beginning guitars are smaller in size and may fit in a Gretsch G2165 gig bag available from American Music Supply.

 If you are connecting your instrument directly to a sound system, you may need a conversion box to make your guitar wotk with the sound system.
 Sound systems are designed to work with microphones, and the conversion box, called a "DI" (Direct Injection) or Direct Box makes the steel guitar look like a microphone to the sound system by matching the steel guitar's high impedance pickup to the sound system's required low impedance connection.
 Depending on the DI selected and the sound system connection, various connection cables will also be required.
 A typical cable will have a ¾" TS plug at one end and a microphone XLR connector at the end connecting to the sound system.
-Shown here: Berringer Ultra-DI DI600P.
+Shown here: Berringer Ultra-DI DI600P available from Amazon.